Create your AI that knows when to say "I don't know." Try it on your data →

 Steps

-6. Log prompts and responses (with care) Store enough metadata to debug issues and improve prompts later, but avoid logging sensitive user data unless you have a clear policy and consent.
+6. Log prompts and responses (with care): Store enough metadata to debug issues and improve prompts later, but avoid logging sensitive user data unless you have a clear policy and consent.
+If your chatbot uses business documents or customer conversations, define private GPT data controls before logging, retaining, or sharing prompts and responses.

 Using Claude in chatbots on cloud AI platforms